 Teaching Fellows Program

-Up to five Fellowships will be awarded for a 3-year term beginning May 1, 2024.
+Up to three Fellowships will be awarded for a 2-year term beginning July 1, 2025.

-The goal of the Teaching Fellows Program is to enhance teaching innovation and teaching quality at Western by bringing together a cohort of outstanding educators.
-Teaching Fellows are educational leaders who (1) develop teaching innovation projects, (2) perform research to assesses the impact of these projects, and (3) support educational excellence within their own Faculties by mentoring colleagues, coordinating workshops, facilitating learning communities, and providing other instructional development opportunities.
-To achieve these outcomes, Fellows receive a three-year secondment, funding to conduct their teaching innovations, and support from educational developers in the Centre for Teaching and Learning.
+The goal of the Generative AI Teaching Fellowship is to enhance teaching innovation and teaching quality at Western by bringing together a cohort of outstanding educators.
+Generative AI Teaching Fellows are educational leaders who (1) develop teaching innovation projects in the area of generative AI, (2) perform research to assess the impact of these projects, and (3) support educational excellence at Western by mentoring colleagues, coordinating workshops, facilitating learning communities, and providing other instructional development opportunities.
+To achieve these outcomes, Fellows receive a two-year secondment, funding to conduct their teaching innovations, and support from educational developers in the Centre for Teaching and Learning.

 Information Session

-Information sessions for interested candidates will be held in December and January.
-These sessions are intended to provide details on the Teaching Fellows Program, give an overview of the application process, and answer questions from attendees.
+An online information session for interested candidates will be held on February 6, 2025.
+This session is intended to provide details on the Teaching Fellows Program, give an overview of the application process, and answer questions from attendees.

 When: